When to End Negotiations

 But it’s also possible they could still reach a deal.
 The stalemate may be temporary.
 The GM may think the agent is bluffing.
 Nobody else has offered the player $4 million.
-And his team is a strong contender to win the league championship.
-Surely, he thinks, the player recognizes the value of that opportunity.
-On the other side, the agent may be convinced that the GM is just playing hardball and will ultimately improve his offer.
+And his own team is a strong contender to win the league championship.
+The GM thinks, the player must recognize the value of that opportunity.
+On the opposite side of the table, the agent may be convinced that the GM is just playing hardball and will ultimately improve his offer.

-This could be a situation where each each is waiting for the other to blink and make serious concession to close the deal.
-At best, though, that’s merely a hope, not a certainty.
+This could be a situation where each side is stubbornly waiting for the other to blink.
 It’s also possible that neither is willing to budge.
-If that’s the case, prolonging a fruitless negotiation could be costly.
+Whichever is the case, prolonging a fruitless negotiation could be costly.
 It’s not just the wasted time.
 While talks drag on, the team could lose the chance to sign another good player.
-Likewise, for the player, his competing offer from the other team may be withdrawn.
+Likewise, the player runs the risk that the other team may withdraw its $3.5 million offer.

-When there is a gap between your best offer and the other side’s demand, the question for both of you is whether the upside of continuing the process is greater than the downside of calling it quits then and there.
-For negotiation to continue in the face of stalemate, the two parties must believe it still may be worthwhile.
-But it only takes one pessimist to bring negotiation to an end.
+When there is a gap between your best offer and the other side’s demand, the question for both of you is whether the upside of continuing the process is greater than the downside of calling it quits.
+For negotiation to continue in the face of seeming stalemate, both two parties must believe there’s still potential room for agreement.
+On the other hand, it only takes one pessimist to bring negotiation to an end.

 There are no crystal balls for negotiation.
 Whatever the assessment—positive or negative—it may be wrong.
 Sometimes hopeless negotiations drag on too long.
 In other cases, people abandon talks when just a little more brainstorming could have benefitted everyone.
 (The module on Creativity in this unit offers examples.)
 External factors may change as well, transforming what originally seemed like an unacceptable outcome into one that the parties can live with.

 There are times, of course, when cutting your losses is wise.
 Beware of wishful thinking.
-Don’t snare yourself in a sunk cost trap.
+Don’t snare yourself in a sunk cost trap by wasting time in a hopeless effort.
 If you aren’t close to reaching agreement now, ask yourself what must change and how likely that is to happen.

-Walking away is not failure.
-In fact, if you are never stalemated, that’s a worrisome sign.
+Walking away doesn’t necessarily mean failure.
+In fact, if you are never deadlocked, that’s a worrisome sign.
 It can only mean one of two things, and neither of them is good.
 A 100 percent agreement rate suggests that you may sometimes say yes simply for the sake of closing the deal, even when you’d be better off doing otherwise.
 Or, if that’s not the case, you’re likely too cautious and only go after sure things.
-Sometimes pursuing a longshot makes sense if the payoff would be sufficiently high.
+Sometimes pursuing a longshot makes sense if the possible payoff would be sufficiently high.

-When deciding whether to abandon the negotiation process or plow ahead, also consider your general temperament.
-Persistence is often a virtue.
-Stubbornness is not.
-Or if you sometimes get discouraged, make sure that doesn’t color your assessment of what could lie ahead.
+When deciding whether to abandon the negotiation process or plow ahead, consider your general temperament.
+Persistence is often a virtue, but stubbornness is not.
+On the flip side, if you sometimes get discouraged, make sure that doesn’t color your assessment of what could lie ahead.
 Whichever the case, before breaking off negotiations remember to:

 - Give your counterpart notice that you’re prepared to walk way.
 They may decide to improve their offer.